tasmota/docs/docs/I2S-Audio_ESP32.md

 |---|---|
 | I2SBridge | `ip` = sets the IP of the slave device<BR>`0` = stop bridge<BR>`1` = start bridge in read mode<BR>`2` = start bridge in write mode<BR>`3` = start bridge in loopback mode<BR>`4` = set bridge to master<br>`5` = set bridge to slave<br>`6` = set microphone to swapped<BR>`7` = set microphone to not swapped<BR>`p<x>` = sets the push to talk button where `x` is the button's GPIO pin number|

 If a push to talk button is defined the bridge goes to write mode if the button is pushed and to read mode if the button is released.

+## Codec / DAC

+Some ESP boards contain integrated circuits or modules that convert audio signals between analog and digital forms, sometimes with support for digital audio processing, mixing and volume control.
+These external audio codec chips are typically controlled via an additional I2C connection, while the pure audio data still runs over I2S.
+The intended integration into the core I2S audio driver works with an additional Berry driver that establishes the I2C connection and may provide additional audio commands, while communicating with the core I2S driver via some callbacks.
+A way to ease the setup work for the end user is to create `Autoconf` packages for specific boards.
+Examples already exist for the audio boards `Louder-ESP32` and `Louder-ESP32S3` (each using a TAS5805m), which, after initial WiFi setup, only have to be selected in the [Autoconf](ESP32.md#autoconf) section of the `Configuration` menu.
+Currently there is no official support for any of these devices, but you may suggest a board to be looked at in Tasmota's GH discussions or in the Discord channel.